-Take advantage of this short, but dark month to add some warmth to your home with a bathroom makeover.
+Take advantage of this short but dark month to add warmth to your home with a bathroom makeover.
 If the layout works, change the small things.
-If not, change the layout and take the room to a whole new level.
+If not, change the layout and take the room to a new level.
 Here are some suggestions:

 - Install new stylish faucets and fixtures on the sink, tub, and shower

 - Transform your shower into a warm spa with a shower massage, a rain bar or a whole-body shower

 - Replace the cabinet with one that has more storage, if needed, or just replace the hardware for a new look

 - Repaint the walls in a new color with mold and mildew-proof primers and paints

 Whether you need to clean or finish the basement with basement flooring, take advantage of the wet weather to improve the basement living space.

 - Protect your basement from wet weather by adding a dehumidifier and caulk the cracks